azrabano23/quantum-white-blood-cell-classification/README.md

-# Quantum White Blood Cell Classification
+# Quantum White Blood Cell Classification + Equilibrium Propagation

-This project uses a quantum Ising model to classify white blood cells, distinguishing between healthy cells and those affected by Acute Myeloid Leukemia (AML).
-The system addresses the critical medical challenge of identifying abnormal cells that the immune system should recognize as foreign while avoiding misclassification of healthy cells.
+This project implements **dual computational approaches** for white blood cell classification: **Quantum Ising Models** and **Equilibrium Propagation**.
+Both methods distinguish between healthy cells and those affected by Acute Myeloid Leukemia (AML), providing a comprehensive comparison between quantum computing and energy-based learning for automated medical diagnostics.

 ## Medical Context

 The human immune system must constantly identify what belongs in the body versus what is foreign or abnormal.
 When white blood cells become cancerous (as in AML), they develop irregular morphological features that can be detected through microscopy.
-This project automates that detection process using quantum computing principles.
+This project automates that detection process using **two cutting-edge computational paradigms**:

+- 🔮 **Quantum Computing**: Leveraging superposition, entanglement, and quantum interference
+- 🧠 **Equilibrium Propagation**: Using energy-based learning with biologically-inspired dynamics

 ### Microscopy and Cell Imaging
 The datasets used contain high-resolution microscopy images captured using: